-Accelerated: If you have some professional experience in the social work field, you may qualify for an accelerated MSW program, which takes around 16 months to finish rather than 24.
-Not all MSW programs offer an accelerated track, though, so it’s a good idea to research ‘accelerated MSW program’ for more info about the ones that do.
+Accelerated: A more intensive option, this type of program takes around 12-16 months to finish rather than 24.
+Not all MSW programs offer an accelerated track, though, so it’s a good idea to research 'accelerated MSW program’ for more info about the ones that do.

 Advanced standing: If you’ve earned a BSW degree, then you may qualify for an advanced standing MSW program, which applies some of the coursework you’ve already completed toward your MSW degree.
-Depending on the credits that transfer, you’ll complete about half the coursework of a traditional MSW program and even perhaps half the required number of field education hours.
+As such, you may skip over the first-year general coursework and earn your degree in less time.

 Dual: A dual MSW program makes it possible for you to earn two degrees, your MSW and another master’s degree, such as a Master of Public Health (MPH) or Master of Science (MS) in Nonprofit Leadership.
 You’ll likely need to apply to both programs, but when you finish the requirements—which are designed to overlap—you will graduate with two degrees in a shorter amount of time.

 Learn more: Your Guide to Social Work Degrees